 Black and white kitchen flooring has an amazing ability to break things up, and it can help to differentiate spaces within your home.
 With the help of a simple flooring transition, you can mark the beginning and end of a certain space.
 For example, Baldini Architecture used two types of black and white tile in this pretty pastel design, creating a statement border around the room.

 Bold colors in any room can be a lot, especially if you're considering more than one bright hue.
-A simple black and white kitchen floor tile as seen in this vibrant cook space will balance the look and stop it from becoming overkill.
+A simple black and white kitchen floor tile, as seen in this vibrant cook space, will balance the turquoise cabinet color so it won't feel overbearing.

-A marble checkerboard floor makes for a very classic and luxurious look, especially in an all-white space.
+A marble harlequin pattern makes for a very classic and luxurious look, especially in an all-white space.
 This sumptuous design by Herringbone Kitchens is a lesson in balancing out statement features with traditional colors and materials.

 7. Create contrast.

-Add character to a diminutive space with a small-scale black and white kitchen floor tile.
+Add character to a petite space with a small-scale black and white kitchen floor tile.
 The triangle mosaic used in this design adds contrast to the all-white room and makes it feel bigger, especially with a floating bar and seating.
-We've got major googly eyes.

 8. Do something different.